3D Environments Require 3D Visualisations:

 1Problem

-Three examples of 2D sketch maps from prior work showing the difficulty of representing vertical structure on flat paper.
+A 2D pen-and-paper sketch map from our dataset, showing the difficulty of representing vertical structure on flat paper.

 2Method